The Last (breakfasts, lunches and) Suppers

 On that recently re-broadcast Charlie Rose show, Ephron also said: “When you are actually going to have your last meal, you’ll either be too sick to have it or you aren’t gonna know it’s your last meal and you could squander it on something like a tuna melt and that would be ironic.
 So it’s important … I feel it’s important to have that last meal today, tomorrow, soon.”

 And what would she choose?
 Surprisingly, not something from a Michelin five star restaurant.
 Ephron chose a hot dog from Beverly Hills’ famous Nate ’n Al deli … with some Gulden’s mustard and a bit of sauerkraut or relish.
 Nate ’n Al’s?
 A hot dog?
 “It’s the greatest hot dog,” she said simply.

-So here it is, in homage to the memory of Ephron, the woman who helped bring us such films as When Harry Met Sally, You’ve Got Mail, Sleepless in Seattle and Julie and Julia.
+So here it is, in homage to the memory of Ephron – and of other legends we sorely miss.
+Ephron was the woman who helped bring us such films as When Harry Met Sally, You’ve Got Mail, Sleepless in Seattle and Julie and Julia.
 It is also in honour of one of the greatest restaurant scenes in cinema history, that Rabelaisian moment in Katz’s Deli in When Harry Met Sally just after Meg Ryan’s character fakes an orgasm at the table.
 When asked what she wishes to order, an older woman seated at the next table nods in the direction of Ryan’s character and says: “I’ll have what she’s having.”

 And so, on to the final week of dining.
 This time around, I no longer have to enjoy a heaping platter of steaming roast dog in blood sauce or goat curry flavoured generously with ganja.
 I no longer have to enjoy such delicacies on behalf of my government.
 As a free man, I can eat what I like.